-Kieran Joined the group as a PhD student in October 2018.
+Kieran joined the group as a PhD student in October 2018.
 Originally from South Wales,

-Synthesis and Characterisation of Biocompatible Organic-Inorganic Core-Shell Nanocomposite Particles based on Ureasils, Ilaria Meazzini, Steve Comby, Kieran D. Richards, Aimee M. Withers, François-Xavier Turquet, Judith E. Houston, Róisín M. Owens and Rachel C. Evans*, Journal of Materials Chemistry B, 2020, 8, 4908-4916
+Synthesis and Characterisation of Biocompatible Organic-Inorganic Core-Shell Nanocomposite Particles based on Ureasils, Ilaria Meazzini, Steve Comby, Kieran D. Richards, Aimee M. Withers, François-Xavier Turquet, Judith E. Houston, Róisín M. Owens and Rachel C. Evans*, Journal of Materials Chemistry B, 2020, 8, 4908-491

 2020: Prize winner at UK Colloids 2020 online flash presentation

-2020: Selected as a Tutor on The Scholars Programme run by The Brilliant Club.
+2020-2021: Tutor on The Scholars Programme run by The Brilliant Club.

 2019: University of Cambridge Physics at work programme